TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Syntax/TypoScriptSyntax/Index.rst

 """""""""""""""""""""""""""""""""""

 Conditions break the parsing of TypoScript in order to evaluate the content of the condition line.
-If the evaluation returns true parsing continues, otherwise the following TypoScript is ignored until the next condition is found, at which point a new evaluation takes place.
+If the evaluation returns true, parsing continues, otherwise the following TypoScript is ignored until the next condition is found, at which point a new evaluation takes place.
 The next section in this document describes conditions in more